 Some people also sleep all night but do not get a restful, good quality sleep, still leading to feelings of sleepiness during the day.
 This can be just as frustrating since you spend enough time asleep but still struggle through the day.

 In some cases, the culprit of sleep problems is a sleep disorder, such as insomnia or sleep apnea.
 Insomnia makes falling asleep at a decent hour seem impossible, while sleep apnea can result in poor quality sleep and daytime drowsiness.
+Daylight Savings times also effect sleep we’ve compiled a guide with tips to help you gain better sleep to prepare for Daylight savings time.

 The thyroid may be small, but it produces essential hormones that keep most functions of your body in check.
 For example, hormones produced by the thyroid control your heart rate, regulate body temperature and manage metabolism.